MacHu-GWU/zelfred-project/README.rst

 ``zelfred`` is a framework for building interactive applications similar to `Alfred Workflow <https://www.alfredapp.com/workflows/>`_, but in Python and for the terminal.
 It is free, open source, and cross-platform.

-You can view sample applications in the `app Gallery <https://github.com/MacHu-GWU/zelfred-project/blob/main/app_gallery/README.rst>`_.
+You can view sample applications in the `App Gallery <https://zelfred.readthedocs.io/en/latest/02-App-Gallery/index.html>`_.

 .. _install: